fleetdm/fleet/handbook/brand.md

 ## Writing at Fleet

 Writing at Fleet shares the same principles as [Communicating at Fleet.](https://fleetdm.com/handbook/brand#communicating-as-fleet) Every piece of content we write should be consistent with our company and brand values.

-Two such values are moving quickly and reducing time to value for our contributors and users (in this case, our readers).
-To help achieve these goals, writers need to own editing themselves and self-check their work.
-In this spirit, we encourage our writers and editors (yes, we still have editors, more on them later) to embrace the following design thinking principles:
+To help succeed, we encourage our writers to apply a design thinking approach to their writing by following these principles:

 - **Empathize** - Who is the reader?
 Why will they read it?
 What do they hope to get from it?
 - **Define** - What are you writing about?
 What action do you want from the reader?
 - **Ideate and collaborate** - [Wireframe](https://fleetdm.com/handbook/company#why-this-way) an outline of what you plan to write.
 Interview team members or friends of Fleet to help you.
 - **Prototype** - Write a draft and see how it goes.
 Draft quickly, iterate and don't be scared to throw it out if it's not working.
 - **Test** - Revise, edit, proofread, repeat.
 Revise, edit, proofread, repeat.
-Revise, edit, proofread, repeat.
-Ok, I think you get the idea 😵‍💫
+Revise, edit...
+Ok, you get the idea 😵‍💫

+### Editing written content

+Jokes above aside, testing is an important part of the design thinking approach to writing.
+It ties in with the spirit of our company value, Ownership.
+Part of that value is to move quickly and help unblock our team members and contributors to deliver value.
+When writing at Fleet, our writers need to take ownership of editing and self-check their work before publishing or submitting pull requests.
+Having an obsession with details is helpful.
+So is Grammarly, which all writers and editors (yes, we do have editors, more on them later) have access to.
+Let's take a look at that now.

 ### Grammarly

-To help with the above, all writers and editors have access to Grammarly, which comes with a handy set of tools, including:
+All of our writers and editors have access to Grammarly, which comes with a handy set of tools, including:

 - **Style guide**, which helps us write consistently in the style of Fleet.
 - **Brand tones** to keep the tone of our messaging consistent with just the right amount of confidence, optimism, and joy.